TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/006 Entities.md

 EFC will by default instantiate your entity with the private constructor, then use the properties to set the values.

+The constructor with all arguments may not be convenient though, as you may discover later.

 #### Primary Key
 A property of type `int` named `Id` will be the primary key.\
-Alternatively, the name can also by <class-name>Id.
+Alternatively, the name can also by `<class-name>Id`.
 For example, `BookId`.

 EFC will automatically configure this property as the primary key.

+If you name your primary key something else, or use a type other than int, you will need to configure this with the Fluent API.\
+See step 8.

 #### Foreign Key
-Foreign keys are included in the database, and are used to link entities together.\
+Foreign keys are included in the database, and are used to link entities together.
+This is standard relational database.\
 They are automatically created by EFC when you have a navigation property.
-We will cover navigation properties when setting up relationships.
+I will introduce navigation properties in the next step.
+We will use them when setting up relationships.

-You may optionally include a property of type int to act as an explicit foreign key on the entity.
-This is not required, but can be useful in some cases.\
+You may sometimes optionally include a property to act as an explicit foreign key on the entity.
+This is not always required, but can be useful in some cases.\
-When doing this, the name of the property should be <navigation-property-name>Id.
+When doing this, the name of the property should be `<navigation-property-name>Id`.
 For example, if you have a navigation property called `Author` on the Book, the foreign key property should be `AuthorId`.

 ## Entities
 Below you will find the initial code for each entity, without the relationships specified.